syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/SfDataGrid.md

 {% endhighlight %}

-You can also customize a column’s header text, sorting, alignment, padding, etc. by handling the SfDataGrid.AutoGeneratingEvent.
+You can also customize a column’s header text, sorting, alignment, padding, etc. by handling the **SfDataGrid.AutoGeneratingEvent**.

 ### Manually generate Columns

-SfDataGrid also allows you to define the columns manually by adding the GridColumn objects to the SfDataGrid.Columns collection.
-In case if you want only the manually defined columns to be in view, then you can achieve it by setting the SfDataGrid.AutoGenerateColumns property to false.
-There are different [](#_Types_of_Columns "") HYPERLINK \l "_Types_of_Columns" available in SfDataGrid and you can create any column based on your requirements from both XAML and code.
+**SfDataGrid** also allows you to define the columns manually by adding the GridColumn objects to the **SfDataGrid.Columns** collection.
+In case if you want only the manually defined columns to be in view, then you can achieve it by setting the **SfDataGrid.AutoGenerateColumns** property to false.
+There are different [](#_Types_of_Columns "") HYPERLINK \l "_Types_of_Columns" available in **SfDataGrid** and you can create any column based on your requirements from both XAML and code.
 The following code example illustrates about creating columns manually using XAML.
 {% highlight xml %}
 <syncfusion:SfDataGrid x:Name="dataGrid"